cyrus01337/invites/README.md

 I (Cyrus) *personally* prefer and recommend the former but if I am around in **#help** or **#testing** then feel free to ping me in those respective channels.

 ### Is there any way for me to contribute?
-Thank you in advance if you do choose to contribute - I am open to constructive criticism and will happily review any PRs sent to this repo!
+Thank you in advance if you do choose to contribute - I am open to constructive criticism and will happily review any PRs sent to this repo\!